ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

     - `(height, hash)` into `hash_by_height`;
     - `(height, block)` into `block_by_height`.

-3. Update the `sprout_anchors` and `sapling_anchors` trees with the Sprout and Sapling anchors.

-4. If the block is a genesis block, skip any transaction updates.
+3. If the block is a genesis block, skip any transaction updates.

     (Due to a [bug in zcashd](https://github.com/ZcashFoundation/zebra/issues/559),
-    genesis block transactions are ignored during validation.)
+    genesis block anchors and transactions are ignored during validation.)

+4. Update the `sprout_anchors` and `sapling_anchors` trees with the Sprout and Sapling anchors.

 5. Iterate over the enumerated transactions in the block.
 For each transaction: